dev-academy-programme/student-prep/README.md

 4. [Complete Personal Information form](https://docs.google.com/forms/d/e/1FAIpQLSeOe6FzgbfOmtG6xYeO3-IVN9DTkwRi0zG6V909o1vuPUNa5w/viewform)

-## Prep Curriculum (Estimated Time: 9+ Hours)
+## Optional Prep Curriculum (Estimated Time: 9+ Hours)
 This curriculum will help you get prepared for Foundations.
-Work through it in advance of Foundations starting.
+It is entirely optional but will help you feel more comfortable with the content in the first couple weeks of the course.
 1. [Prep Curriculum](prep-curriculum/README.md)